Suitable Spaces for Shape Optimization: Optimization in shape spaces

 \subsection{Shape calculus combined with geometric concepts of shape spaces}

 As pointed out in \cite{Schulz}, shape optimization can be viewed as optimization on Riemannian shape manifolds and the resulting optimization methods can be constructed and analyzed within this framework.
 This combines algorithmic ideas from \cite{Absil} with the Riemannian geometrical point of view established in \cite{BauerHarmsMichor}.
-In this subsection, we analyze the connection of Riemannian geometry on the space of smooth shapes to shape optimization.
+In this subsection, we analyze the connection of Riemannian geometry on the space of smooth shapes to shape optimization \begin{rrev} and extend the results in \cite{gsi2017}, which is also concerned with this connection, to a Riemannian shape Hessian and to a second order optimization method.
+In particular, we specify the covariant derivative associated with the first Sobolev metric on the space of smooth shapes (cf.~Theorem~\ref{theorem_covdervH1} in Subsection~\ref{Subsubsection:Be}), which results in the definition of the Riemannian shape Hessian with respect to this metric (cf.~Definition~\ref{definition_Hessian} in Subsection~\ref{Subsubesction:OptimizationBe}).
+The formulation of the covariant derivative and the shape Hessian opens the door for formulating higher order methods in space of smooth shapes (cf.~Algorithm~\ref{Algo:Newton} in Subsection~\ref{Subsubesction:OptimizationBe}). \end{rrev}